 References are an important part of the application.
 It’s a good idea to try and start organising two professional references as soon as you begin to apply for Camp America.
 All references must be in English and the person providing the reference must have known the applicant for a minimum period of six months in a professional capacity.

 The person writing the reference must also have had contact with the applicant in the past 12 months and have sound knowledge of the applicant’s character.
-The reference must be provided on letterhead or with a business card/stamp, and be signed.
-Only original copies are accepted.
+The reference must be completed via an online link sent to the reference or hard copy forms provided by the office.
 Most people have a teacher/principal, current or past employer or coach write their references for them.
-They can not be written by a colleague on the same level as you or from a friend.
+They cannot be written by a family member, friend, colleague on the same level as you or from a babysitting position.

 Please review the instructions regarding the Australian Federal Police check HERE.
-Your interviewer, or the head office will also be able to answer any questions.
-We require all applicants to apply for an Australian Federal Police check prior to attending an Interview with a Camp America represented.
+We require all applicants to apply for an Australian Federal Police check prior to attending an Interview with a Camp America representative.
 All ORIGINAL AFP checks need to be posted to our Head Office in Sydney for approval.
 We will not accept photocopies or e-mail attachments.
 You will need to post it to us at the address below, for your application to proceed.
-If you require it to be sent back to you, please include a new self-addressed and stamped envelope and we shall return it to you once it’s been accepted for your 2017 application.
+If you require it to be sent back to you, please include a new self-addressed and stamped envelope and we shall return it to you once it’s been accepted for your 2019 application.
+Your interviewer, or the head office, will also be able to answer any questions as well.

 PO Box 1319